Contact Us

 Nationally, data center development seems to be nearing a plateau, but it is a very strong market for the foreseeable future.

-Bisnow: What do you think the hot topic will be at the event?
+Bisnow: What was one of the hot topics discussed at the event?

-Skelton: I think the panel will focus on, “What will be the next hot market, and what neighborhood will it be?”
+Skelton: One topic addressed was: “What will be the next hot market, and what neighborhood will it be?”

 Bisnow: How do you think the recent interest rate cut is affecting real estate development in Chicago?